+- Smoking

-- Smoking - Do not smoke at home or in the car. - Keep your child away from cigarette smoke.
-Breathing in second-hand smoke can cause asthma, ear infections and other breathing problems. - Keep matches and lighters out of reach. - Home - Install smoke and carbon monoxide detectors.
+- Do not smoke at home or in the car.

+- Keep your child away from cigarette smoke.
+Breathing in second-hand smoke can cause asthma, ear infections and other breathing problems.

+- Keep matches and lighters out of reach.

+Home

+- Install smoke and carbon monoxide detectors.
 Change the batteries twice a year. - Teach your child about fire safety.
-Have a home fire escape plan for your family, and practice it often. - Keep cleaning items and medicines locked up and out of reach.
-Always keep them in their original container. - Keep hot items and sharp objects out of reach. - Do not let your child play near the stove or use the stove for cooking. - Teach him not to open the door for a stranger. - Keep guns and bullets locked up and out of reach.
+Have a home fire escape plan for your family, and practice it often. - Keep medicines and cleaning products locked up and out of reach. - Supervise your child in the kitchen at all times.
+Do not allow him to cook by himself. - Teach him not to open the door for a stranger. - Keep guns and bullets locked up and out of reach.